 Would you like to have a direct chat with an admin to help with your shopping needs?

-If you are looking for a how to install a diffuser tutorial guide, you are in the right place.
-When you perform a diffuser installation in your existing HVAC system, you will need a few tools and parts.
-You obviously need an air diffuser with dampers to control the flow of air.
+If you are looking for a how-to install a diffuser tutorial guide, you are in the right place.
+When you perform a diffuser installation in your existing HVAC system, you need a few tools and parts.
+You need an air diffuser with dampers to control the flow of air.

 You need a marker to trace the diffuser into the HVAC ducting so that you know where to cut into the line.
 Then you need snips or some other type of cutting tool to create the opening in the duct.
 Check out the video and the steps below on how to take care to protect yourself from sharp pieces of duct.